Bira/octopus-carnival/_drafts/lprh-player-characters.md

 you returned, you reached out to a few contacts and learned that some of your colleagues have surviving family.
 They were nobles and their family estate was razed during the Night of Ashes, but one of their sons is still at large.
-You are now trying to find this son and somehow get his help with getting revenge on Barzilai Thrune.
+You are now trying to find this son, help him stay safe, and then get revenge on House Thrune.

 **Prerequisites**: None!
 While the Order is an excellent origin for Clerics, Wizards, and other big brains, it could easily have employed fightier or